joesan/joesan-me/content/post/privacy/privacy-policy.md

 This website does not collect any personally identifiable information that can be used to personally identify you.
 There are no cookies installed that could be used to track you.

-To learn more about cookies, [visit this website here](https://www.cookiesandyou.com).
+To learn more about cookies, please [visit this website here](https://www.cookiesandyou.com).

 ## Links to third party websites
 This website may contain links to other sites that are not in any way owned or managed by [me or this website](https://bigelectrons.com).
 Please